concur/developer.concur.com/expense-report/expense-form-field-resource/expense-form-field-resource-get.markdown

 ---
-title: Expense Form Field Resource
+title: Get a list of form fields
 layout: operation
 ---